-Golden West College complies with the Family Rights and Privacy Act of 1974.
-Student directory information is released only upon approval by the Administrative Dean, Student Support Services.
-Students may request in writing to the Administrative Dean, Student Support Services or her/his designee, that directory information not be released.
-Such requests must be renewed each September 1.
+Students directory information is released only upon approval of the Administrative Dean of Student Support Services.
+Students may request in writing to the Administrative Dean of Student Support Services or his/her designee, that directory information not be released.

 Directory information includes one or more of the following: student's name, birthdate, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, number of units of enrollment, and degrees and awards received.